 To illustrate this, consider how your Wi-Fi setup works at home.
-We take for granted that our mobile phones and computers can connect to our home Wi-Fi router in a matter of seconds.
-Adding a new device to any Wi-Fi network is easily done by typing in a password.
+We take it for granted that our mobile phone and computers can connect to our Wi-Fi router at home in a matter of seconds.
+Adding a new device to any Wi-Fi network is easily done by typing in a password – and you’re done.
 In comparison, UWB technology vendors use a plethora of proprietary solutions for both the hardware and the air interface.
 As a result, UWB devices have different hardware capabilities and require different means of integration.
-Moreover, devices from different vendors usually cannot interoperate with each other.
+Moreover, devices from different vendors usually cannot interoperate with another.

 As a customer, you might want to choose UWB hardware from one vendor for a certain purpose and require it to interact perfectly with UWB hardware from another vendor that was chosen for a different purpose.
-For example, you might want to choose a self-locating (“GPS-like“) UWB tag for collision detection on AGVs, and a low energy UWB tag for tracking pallets in your manufacturing hall.
+For example, you might want to choose a self-locating (“GPS-like“) UWB tag for collision detection on AGVs, and a lower energy-consuming UWB tag for tracking pallets in your manufacturing hall.

-To tackle these fundamental challenges, an industry consortium lead by TRUMPF was formed in close collaboration with a group of core partners to conceptualize and develop an open locating standard – called omlox™. omlox eliminates vendor lock-in and ensures interoperability, as all omlox-compatible technologies and solutions adhere to the same specifications and can function with each other.
-This lowers the total cost of ownership for customers, as they can expand their infrastructure installations by easily adding new UWB hardware from different omlox-compatible vendors.
+To tackle these fundamental challenges, an industry consortium lead by TRUMPF was formed in close collaboration with a group of core partners to conceptualize and develop an open locating standard – called omlox™. omlox eliminates vendor lock-in and ensures interoperability, as all omlox compatible technologies and solutions adhere to the same specifications and can function with each other.
+This would lower the total cost of ownership for customers, as they could expand their infrastructure installations by easily adding new UWB hardware from different omlox-compatible vendors.
 In addition, omlox allows UWB to be seamlessly combined with other technologies, such as RFID, 5G, Wi-Fi, BLE, etc.